All Episodes

 Or let any Republican talk about the fact that tax avoidance, it's not even tax avoidance, it's just following the rules.

-Keeping taxes low good for Google, why is it not good for America?
+Why is it not good for America?

 Why is it not good for an individual if it's good for Google?

-Now the difference here's Eric Schmidt, who's fearless.
+Now, the difference, here's Eric Schmidt, who's fearless.

 He doesn't make one excuse.

-He doesn't beg for forgiveness, he doesn't ask for any sympathy.
+He doesn't ask for any sympathy.

 He basically rams it down the critics' throats, which is what Republicans ought to do.

-And then he said, Look, governments gave us these incentives if we would come there and set up in these countries.
+And then he said, look, governments gave us these incentives if we would come there and set up in these countries.

 They want our business.